13 Tips for Storing Credit Card Information Securely

-In a sentence, PCI compliance is about proving that you are proactively protecting your customer’s data.
+PCI compliance is about proving that you are proactively protecting your customer’s data.

 PCI DSS applies to any of your organizations or locations that accept transactions, and you need to have policies and strategies for storing and protecting that data for each location.

 Because each business is unique, there is no exact list of items that you need to do in order to “attain” compliance.
 Compliance is as much the hardware and software you use as the practices you have in place to check up on it.

 Official assessments are about analyzing security infrastructure from a technical standpoint and from an employee’s best practices or policy standpoint.
 You need to prove that you are working to protect the data you collect.

-If you don’t fall into that camp, there are few arguments for why you should store credit card data on your servers.
+If you don’t fall into that camp, however, there are few arguments for why you should store credit card data on your servers.
 If it isn’t providing a clear benefit to your customers and bottom line, get rid of it.

 Manually taking credit card numbers on paper and storing them is one of the biggest mistakes you or your employees can make.
 This information is private and should only be used for the duration of the transaction.

-followed⎯e.g., a password policy defining strong passwords and the frequency with which they must be changed.
+- Policy: typically includes a statement of management intent or rules that must be followed – e.g. a password policy defining strong passwords and the frequency with which they must be changed.